-Depress your tongue with a dental mirror, examining your tonsils for symmetry, enlargement, redness, or unusual bumps.
+Using a tongue depressor or dental mirror, examine tonsils for symmetry, enlargement, redness or unusual bumps.

 ‘I had the privilege of attending your “show” at the Hinman Dental Meeting.
 By far it was the best and most impactful time for me regarding the oral cancer screening process and the consequences of taking it too lightly!
 I do the six-step screening that you described.
 I also use the VELScope as an adjunct, but after the 2 hours I spent with you I realized there was something I was missing…the human element.
 Underneath all the screenings of hard and soft tissue and the gadgets we use to detect anything that’s amiss, is a human being and there are consequences when we don’t do our job just right.
 The perspective from an oral cancer sufferer and survivor was something that I’d never heard before.
 Your great humor, wit, singing and rapping will be forever stuck in my head!
 Thank you for being a crusader.
 You are exactly what I needed and the dental profession needs as a whole.’

 Christopher E. Roberts, DDS

 Brushy Mountain Dental